theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 [Ealier this year]({{< relref toward-headless-cms-with-hugo-1 >}}), we covered one workaround which allowed us to circumvent Hugo limitation on building pages from data.

-This time we'll use another workarkound, much more straight forward, but most importantly we'll grab our data from a remote source using `resources.GetRemote` --- Hugo's own `fetch` API --- and build a Hugo project with it.
-List, Pages and all!
+This time we'll use another workarkound, much more straight forward.
+It consists of using Hugo to grab our data from a remote source using `resources.GetRemote` --- Hugo's own `fetch` API ---, keep using Hugo to generate markdown files using its `resources.FromString`, and finally build our Hugo project with the aformentioned content files.

 ## Building pages from a remote source